-The program includes eight weekly one-hour online support sessions on GoToMeeting.
-There are two age groups of children with food allergies.
-The sessions take place over the internet, using safe and secure online meeting tools.
-They are led by older peer mentors with food allergies, under the guidance of a youth program coordinator.
+The sessions are led by older peer mentors with food allergy, under the guidance of a youth program coordinator.
 Once registered, your child will be placed into a group on a day/time convenient for your family.

 All of our mentors receive training and encourage positive conversations among group members.
 They will never give out medical advice and will curb conversations that may be scary to some children (like details of reaction severity).
 Every session has a program coordinator listening in, ready to step in if a conversation veers in the wrong direction.

 Allergy Pals and Allergy Allies have ongoing sessions throughout the year.
-Please sign up for Food Allergy Canada’s Allergy Information Service to receive registration updates for future sessions.
+Please sign up for our Allergy Insider to receive registration updates for future sessions.

 Your donation to Food Allergy Canada helps keep programs like Allergy Pals and Allergy Allies available.
-If you’d like, you can donate online here.
+Please donate online here.